Bananapus/nana-suckers-v5/notes.md

 ### Sucker

-For my own edification – why does `_isRemotePeer` need to accept `sender` as an arg?
+- For my own edification – why does `_isRemotePeer` need to accept `sender` as an arg?
 Could it not just check `msg.sender` directly?
+- Where does `i_ccipRouter` get defined (when used in the constructor, on line 66).